Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

     :set: hadoop
     :default: ``None``

+    .. deprecated:: 0.5.0

     Hint about where to find the hadoop binary and streaming jar.
-Instead, just set :mrjob-opt:`hadoop_bin` and/or :mrjob-opt:`hadoop_streaming_jar` as
+In most cases, mrjob will now find these on its own.
+If not, set :mrjob-opt:`hadoop_bin` and/or :mrjob-opt:`hadoop_streaming_jar` as
     needed.

-    .. deprecated: 0.5.0

 .. mrjob-opt::
    :config: hadoop_log_dirs